 Exhibit Description 3.1 Articles of Amendment and Restatement of the Articles of Incorporation, incorporated by reference to Exhibit a.2 to Pre-Effective Amendment No. 1 to the Registration Statement on Form N-2 (File No. 333-63700), filed July 27, 2001.
 3.2 By-laws, incorporated by reference to Exhibit b to Pre-Effective Amendment No. 1 to the Registration Statement on Form N-2 (File No. 333-63700), filed July 27, 2001.
-11 Computation of Per Share Earnings (included in the notes to the unaudited financial statements contained in this report).
+11 Computation of Per Share Increase in Stockholders' Equity from Operations (included in the notes to the unaudited financial statements contained in this report).
 99.1 Certification.